Sneha-VP/dibasys_test/README.md

 This is a Flutter-based attendance app with manual check-in, working hours tracking, and bottom navigation.

-The app is built using Flutter 3.7.6 and Provider for state management.
+The app using Provider for state management.

 Features include login, working hours display, check-in dialog, and easy navigation across Home, Activities, Jobs, and Notifications.